About Marine Mammal Rescue

-The Center’s Marine Mammal Rescue Team responds to all reports of live (healthy, injured, sick) and deceased seals, whales, porpoise, and dolphins in NH’s coastal region.
+MMR responds to all reports of live (healthy, injured, sick) and deceased seals, whales, porpoises, and dolphins in NH and northern MA (from Essex, MA, to the Maine border).

-What should you do if you spot a seal or other marine mammal on a beach?
+What should you do if you spot a live or dead seal or other marine mammal on a beach?

 - Watch quietly from at least 150 feet away